-The two water wells that the extended Cannon family has funded will be built later this year. charity:water has identified two communities that will benefit most from these wells, and arrangements for construction will begin soon.
-When completed, each well will provide clean, safe water for 250 people.
+To date, Cannon has helped fund the construction of 24 wells. charity:water identifies the communities that will benefit most from these wells, and makes arrangements for construction of each well.
+When completed, each well will provide clean, safe water for 100-600 people.

 What Comes Next

 The Cannon employees have found a cause they truly believe in, and plan to continue funding water wells for years to come.
 They have set an initial goal of funding one to two wells per year, and have already begun the 2018 campaign.
 If you’re interested in participating, visit: https://my.charitywater.org/cannon/well-worth-it-2018-1